bkushigian/bkushigian.github.io/_drafts/optimizing-javac-plugin.markdown

 }
 {% endhighlight %}

 An interesting thing is happening here.
-If we consider the expression 1 + 2 + a then the Java compiler simplifies it to 3 + a: this optimization is called constant folding and is a very common compiler optimization.
-However when we consider a + 1 + 2, the compiler does not simplify it.
+If we consider the expression `1 + 2 + a` then the Java compiler simplifies it to `3 + a`: this optimization is called *constant folding* and is a very common compiler optimization.
+However when we consider `a + 1 + 2`, the compiler does not simplify it.
 Why is that?
 If you know anything about ASTs you can probably guess easily enough.
 In any event, we will get a minimal example of a compiler plugin up and running that will let us poke around the AST and figure out why we have this discrepancy.

 ## Creating a Java Compiler Plugin

-Here's the skinny: we want to execute arbitrary code during compilation with full access to the compiler's innards by running something stupidly simple like javac --arg-to-run-plugin /class/to/compile.
+Here's the skinny: we want to execute arbitrary code during compilation with full access to the compiler's innards by running something stupidly simple like `javac --use-plugin class/to/compile`.
 In this section we will get that set up.

 ### Project Structure